 - Loss of enjoyment of life

-- Wrongful death (if you lost a loved one in a crash)
+- Wrongful death (if you lost a close family member in a crash)

 How Do I Prove Negligence for a Lyft or Uber Accident?

-To prove negligence in a personal injury case, the plaintiff must show that the defendant failed to provide proper care or precaution while performing their duties.
+If your case goes to court, your attorney must show the defendant failed to provide proper care or precaution while performing their duties by establishing:

 - The driver had a legal responsibility to protect you.